Charlottesville focuses on healing as Unite the Right heads to Washington

 In Virginia, Gov. Ralph Northam and the city of Charlottesville declared a state of emergency ahead of Sunday's anniversary of the rally, which was initially conceived as a protest to the planned removal of a Confederate statue from a local park.

-About 1,000 police personnel are expected this year in Charlottesville — long known as a charming, liberal college town — while a lockdown is planned of the downtown.
+About 1,000 police personnel are expected this year in Charlottesville — long known as a charming, liberal college town — while its downtown will be on lockdown.
 Pedestrians will only be allowed access through two checkpoints.

 Guns that are legally carried, however, won't be confiscated after the state legislature failed to pass a bill banning firearms at large public events.